 Why we don't do bathrooms under £25,000

 A proper bathroom strip-and-refit takes about three weeks of work for a single tradesman, plus tilers, plumbers, electricians and decorators alongside.
 Materials — sanitary, tile, brassware, lighting, joinery — for a mid-spec bathroom run £8,000 to £15,000.
-Labour for the team across three weeks, including any planning and supervision time, is another £10,000 to £18,000.
-By the time you've added our overheads and margin, you're at £25,000 minimum for a job that's worth doing.
+Labour for the team across three weeks, including planning and supervision, is another £10,000 to £18,000.
+Add overheads and margin, and the floor for a bathroom we can deliver to the JAG standard sits at £25,000.

-Below that price, something has to give.
-Either the labour rate is too low (which means you're getting cheaper trades), or the materials are bottom-spec, or the time isn't there to set out, snag, and finish properly.
-We've seen plenty of £15,000 bathrooms.
-They're rarely the bathroom the client thought they were buying.
+Below that price, the maths breaks down.
+Either the labour rate is lower (cheaper trades), or the materials are bottom-spec, or the time isn't there to set out, snag, and finish properly.
+Those are real choices a client can make — but not at the JAG standard.

 Why our renovations sit between £80,000 and £250,000